simpeter/apd/docs/lab1.md

 ### Detailed Instructions

-Instantiate the `cse453repo` profile with 3 machines in `default` mode (you can keep using the experiment you created for assignment 1 if they are not expired.).
+Instantiate the `cse453repo` profile for lab 1
+(you can keep using the experiment you created for assignment 1 if they are not expired).

-1. (for bare mental servers) Run `./start_docker.sh` to install and start docker.
+1. (for bare metal servers) Run `./start_docker.sh` to install and start docker.
 Deploy hotel reservation on all machines as in assignment 1.
 Then, run `sudo docker stack deploy --compose-file hotelreservation2.yml hotelreservation2` to start the second tenant.

 2. (For VMs) Run `start_vms.sh` to setup VMs and a virtual network on each CloudLab machine.
 Deploy hotel reservation on all VMs as in assignment 1.
 Then, run `./start_vms2.sh` to set up the second VM on each machine.
 Deploy the hotel reservation on second VMs (use the same set of commands by replace `vm1` with `vm4`.)